Best open world games to play right now and completely forget real life exists

 Available on: Xbox Series X, Xbox One, PC

 Sea of Thieves offers you an open world playground, which is just waiting for you to create your own stories within it.
-Become a legendary pirate, build your crew, discover treasures, and more.
+Become a legendary pirate, build your crew, discover treasures, and more in one of the best open world games for the intrepid would-be pirate keen to sail the seven seas and cause some mayhem while you're at it.
 This is a game that's come a long way since it first launched in 2018, with ongoing updates and additions coming along all the time.
-It's also got a stellar community, which only aids to the pirate fantasy.
+It's expansive exploration zones truly mean that the horizon is the limit, and with it stretching ever further ahead, that's a lot of adventuring to get under one's pirate belt.

 12. Genshin Impact